Loading...

 What Makes B2B Collection a Specialist Discipline

 The amounts justify sophisticated resistance.
-A consumer who owes $500 doesn't hire a lawyer.
-A business that owes $500,000 absolutely does — and that lawyer's job is to delay, deflect, and reduce.
+A business that owes $500,000 absolutely hires a lawyer — and that lawyer's job is to delay, deflect, and reduce.
 B2B collection means navigating professional opposition: counter-claims, jurisdictional objections, arbitration clause arguments, and manufactured disputes designed to buy time.
-Your agency needs the legal sophistication to recognise and overcome these tactics.

 The relationships have commercial value.
 You may want to continue doing business with this debtor after the debt is resolved.
-A consumer collector doesn't care about the relationship — a B2B collector must.
-This doesn't mean being soft.
+This doesn’t mean being soft.
 It means being precise: applying exactly the right pressure to get paid without destroying a commercial relationship that might generate future revenue.

 The debtor has leverage too.
 A business debtor can threaten counter-claims, dispute quality, challenge delivery, or simply announce they're entering restructuring.
-Each of these creates procedural complexity that slows collection.
 An experienced B2B agency has seen every variant of these tactics and knows which ones are genuine and which are theatre.

 The B2B Agency Process: What You Should Expect

 Week 1-2: Formal demand and first contact.
 Licensed letterhead, direct debtor contact, field visits for local debtors.
-The demand isn't a template — it references the specific legal framework, identifies the court or arbitration forum, and states the enforcement consequences.
-This specificity is what separates a demand the debtor ignores from one that generates a callback.
+The demand references the specific legal framework, identifies the court, and states the enforcement consequences.

 Month 2+: Legal proceedings for unresolved cases.
 Court filings, payment orders, enforcement applications.
-The same team — no handoff to a separate law firm, no gap in pressure, no loss of case knowledge.
+The same team throughout — no handoff, no loss of case knowledge.

 How to Evaluate a B2B Collection Agency